 Solar Panels in Exeter, Devon

 Exeter is a city in Devon with a population of 130,420.
-With a solar yield of 1062 kWh/kWp and 1,850+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 1062 kWh/kWp and 1,850+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 4,248 kWh annually, covering 112% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 How productive are solar panels in Exeter?